 They both saw that Sabancaya’s heat and ashes had spread over Ampato’s layers, melting the ice cap.
 Reaching the peak, Reinhard glimpsed a colorful oval object among the icy rocks.
 After unburying the bundle, they found a frozen mummy.
 As an archeologist, Reinhard had escalated peaks all over the globe for 23 years.
 So far, he had found nothing.

 After 23 years, Reinhard made the discovery of his life in a touristic expedition.
 And he only carried a photo camera at hand.
 Arrangements were made to transport the mummy to the United States for further investigation.

 Johan Reinhard named the mummy «Juanita.»

 During Inca times, volcanic activity was a bad omen: the Apu deity was furious.
 In order to appease His anger, a beautiful maid was offered as a sacrifice.
 This is what happened to Juanita.
 A day before the ritual, she was ordered to fast.
 Then, led by an entourage of priests and acllas, Juanita was taken to Ampato’s peak.
 During the climb, Juanita had consumed coca leaves and drank chicha de jora.
 By the time the ceremony started, she was heavily intoxicated.
 Then, the priest killed her by striking her head with an object.

 Once in the United States, Juanita caused astonishment in the scientific world.
 Her body had been perfectly preserved after five centuries.
-She underwent a CT scan in John Hopkins University hospital, and was analyzed by a team of specialists.
-Further genetic studies uncovered the reason of Juanita’s exotic beauty.
-Her genes had patterns which revealed links with ancient tribes of Taiwan and Korea.
+She underwent a CT scan in John Hopkins University hospital and was analyzed by a team of specialists.
+Further genetic studies uncovered the reason for Juanita’s exotic beauty.
+Her genes had patterns that revealed links with ancient tribes of Taiwan and Korea.

 In 1996, the prestigious National Geographic published a special edition about Juanita.
 That same year, she was exhibited in Washington D.C, where more than 100,000 people came to see her.
 Three years later, Juanita toured around Tokyo and also captivated Japanese audiences.